18 Best Free Music Download Apps for iPhone and Android

 7. Amazon Music

 Amazon Music allows Prime members to download All Access Playlists, while full song and album downloads require a paid Amazon Music plan.
+Paid subscribers receive access to full song and album downloads, enhancing their offline listening experience.
 Offline playback is available in the app once items are saved.

 Amazon music dashboard